City planners share their vision on west-side Madison walking tour

 But that vision would soon be scrapped, at least in part.

-The pushback that Horvath and Zellers faced at the March meeting prompted several proposed changes in the west area and has had ripple effects across the city.
+The pushback that Horvath and other city planners faced at the March meeting prompted several proposed changes in the west area and has had ripple effects across the city.

 In May, the city announced it was scrapping its recommendations for proactive rezoning of the churches along Whitney Way, Mount Olive Lutheran Church and Red Village Church, and part of the land use changes for the area.
 Planners also walked back proactive rezoning recommendations in the Highlands neighborhood and other land use changes in response to the opposition.

-Note: [Editor's note: This article has been updated to correctly identify city planner Colin Punt, who was originally identified as Ben Zellers.]